 If you’ve watched any news lately or have literally any interest in the environment, you’ll have heard a lot of people say how awful fossil fuels are.
 Why is this?
-Well there’s two main reasons.

-The first is that fossil fuels are a major source of energy.
+The first reason is that fossil fuels are a major source of energy.
 In 2017 coal made up around 25%, natural gas around 20% and oil around 35% of the worlds energy sources.
 So burning fossil fuels produced up 80% of the entire globe’s energy.
 To keep producing this amount of energy, and in fact more as the global energy requirements are rising, you need a looooot of fossil fuels.
 However, they are seen as a finite resource, meaning there is only so much of them and they will run out eventually.
 This isn’t entirely true, they do renew themselves but it’s over the time span of millions of years which is far too slow for the rate we’re using them, so practically speaking they are finite.
 This means that if we keep using them at the rate that we are, one day we will run out and suddenly be stuck without a source of energy in most places.
 How much fossil fuels we have left on earth and so how much time we can still use them for is debated, but that they will run out one day is fact.

 Aside from the need to cleverly plan for the future, the other issue with fossils fuels, perhaps more discussed, is their environmental impact.
 You get energy out of fossil fuels by burning them.
 However, when this burning happens you also release a lot of gases.
-This includes greenhouse gases like water vapour, carbon dioxide, methane, nitrous oxide and ozone, as well as other air pollutants like nitrogen oxides, sulphur dioxide, volatile organic compounds and heavy metals.
+This includes greenhouse gases like carbon dioxide, methane, nitrous oxide and ozone, as well as other air pollutants like nitrogen oxides, sulphur dioxide, volatile organic compounds and heavy metals.

 Greenhouse gases, when accumulating in the earth’s atmosphere at higher than natural levels, act as a sort of blanket insulating the world and causing it to warm up, like a greenhouse.
 This has all kinds of environmental consequences which I won’t go into here (perhaps in a later plog) but safe to say more fossils fuels burned means more gases released means more warming and so more problems.
 As for the air pollutants, they can be toxic either in the air if they are in too high doses, affecting anything that breathes them, or if they fall down into the soil affecting things that grow there.